 Introduction

 The coconut rhinoceros beetle (CRB), Oryctes rhinoceros L. (Coleoptera: Scarabaeidae, Dynastinae), is a serious pest of coconut trees, Cocos nucifera L., and other palms throughout the Pacific and Southeast Asia.
-CRB damage to coconut trees can result in a mortality rate of up to 50% as reported in Palau in 1953 (Gressit 1953 (Gressit, 1953), Jackson 2010).
-Although CRB damage does not always result in coconut tree mortality, the characteristic V-cut damage to palm fronds can adversely affect the aesthetic value of ornamental trees, which is especially problematic in tourist areas.
-Such is the case in Guam, where unmanaged palms show CRB damage in close to 100% of the palms near the highly touristic Tumon waterfront area (Jackson, 2010)(Moore, Jackson 2010).
+CRB damage to coconut trees can result in a mortality rate of up to 50% as reported in Palau in 1953 (Gressit, 1953).Although CRB damage does not always result in coconut tree mortality, the characteristic V-cut damage to palm fronds can adversely affect the aesthetic value of ornamental trees, which is especially problematic in tourist areas.
+Such is the case in Guam, where unmanaged palms show CRB damage in close to 100% of the palms near the highly touristic Tumon waterfront area (Jackson, 2010)